2007 Philippine Senate election: Other tickets

-Independent

 Retiring and term-limited incumbents

 At this point in time, two senators are voluntarily retiring from the Senate at the end of their current term.
 As well four senators are term-limited by the Constitution of the Philippines after serving two consecutive terms.
 There was one vacancy left in the outgoing Senate as Noli de Castro (Independent) was elected as vice-president in 2004.